imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/react-native.md

 Create `app/lib/imagekit.js` file, this is where we will initialize our SDK and create helper functions that will be used in the app.

+* `urlEndpoint` is the required parameter.
+You can get the value of URL-endpoint from your ImageKit dashboard - [https://imagekit.io/dashboard/url-endpoints](https://imagekit.io/dashboard/url-endpoints).
+* `publicKey` and `authenticationEndpoint` parameters are optional and only needed if you want to use the SDK for client-side file upload.
+You can get these parameters from the developer section in your ImageKit dashboard - [https://imagekit.io/dashboard/developer/api-keys](https://imagekit.io/dashboard/developer/api-keys).

-Initialize the SDK with parameters set in the config file `app/config/imagekit.js`
+Alos initialize the SDK with parameters set in the config file `app/config/imagekit.js`

+{% tabs %}
+{% tab title="app/config/imagekit.js" %}
 {% code title="app/config/imagekit.js" %}
 ```js
 const urlEndpoint = ""; //insert your own url end point here